FilipPau/WinToLin/README.md

 ## License

-This project is open-source and free for everyone under the MIT License.
+This project is open-source and free for everyone under the GPL 2 License.